nipraxis/textbook/choosing_editor.md

 We have heard good things about PyCharm.
 This is a general text editor with features that allow it to be used as an integrated development environment for Python.
-See the [PyCharm web site](PyCharm) for more detail.
+See the [PyCharm web site](https://www.jetbrains.com/pycharm/) for more detail.

-### For OSX

-[textmate] has some very serious enthusiasts among people who know what they are doing on OSX.
-There's a free [textmate download for UC Berkeley].

 ### For Windows